 The bazooka was invented and popularized by Bob Burns--an equivalent instrument called the "funnel phone" was used by jazz musician Noon Johnson; Sanford Kendrick played western swing music on one, too.
-You can make your own bazooka from rolled and taped paper tubes, soldered copper or brass tubes, welded steel tubes, or plastic tubes.
+You can make your own bazooka from rolled and taped paper tubes, soldered copper or brass tubes, welded steel tubes, thin wooden tubes, or plastic tubes.
 Any competent brass musician will be able to perform masterfully on bazooka.
 Non-brass players will struggle to produce notes and tunes, but making one is well worth a try.

 All parts pictured in the schematic drawing above are required except for the long handle F, the mouthpiece A, and the leadpipe B. In the video down below, Bob Burns states clearly that he *only* used two pipes, a funnel, and a handle.
 However, bazooka is *much* easier to play if a mouthpiece and leadpipe is included.
 For example, the zoomorphic "slide serpent" or "buccin bazooka" also pictured above employs a Bach 6 and 1/2 AL small shanked trombone mouthpiece inserted into a concealed cylindrical leadpipe--a 12" length of 1/2" diameter soft vinyl tubing.
 Hall's unique buccin bazooka, clearly referencing bazooka, buccin trombones, and also the old church serpent, Russian bassoon, bass horn, and even ophicleide, emits 2 and 1/2 octaves of chromatic notes ranging from the deep, fat, and punchy pedals way on up to clear, soft, and lyrical highs.